VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 The results definitely show Thiruvalluvar cannot be replaced by Machine anytime soon.
 But if you notice the results, astonishingly the machine (LSTM) has learnt to produce sensible Tamil words with punctuations.
-I was also amazed that how this simple model learn the syntax of Thirukkural such as nearly four words in the first line and three words in the second line.
+I was also amazed that how this simple model learnt the syntax of Thirukkural such as nearly four words in the first line and three words in the second line.

 Start Word : "சாதலின் "